nest/nest-simulator/doc/installation/linux_install.rst

 If your operating system does not find the ``nest`` executable or if Python does not find the ``nest`` module, your path variables may not be set correctly.
 This may also be the case if Python cannot load the ``nest`` module due to missing or incompatible libraries.

-In order to correctly set the module loading path or build an extension module for NEST, you need to set the ``NEST_MODULE_PATH``.
+In order to correctly set the module loading path or build an extension module for NEST:

-You can do this correctly by sourcing ``nest_vars.sh``:
+1. Source ``nest_vars.sh``:

   .. code-block:: sh

       source </path/to/nest_install_dir>/bin/nest_vars.sh

+2. Set the ``NEST_MODULE_PATH``.

-This way, you can set the necessary environment variables.
+By sourcing ``nest_vars.sh``, you can set the necessary environment variables.
 You may want to include this line in your ``.bashrc`` file, so that the environment variables are set automatically.

 See the :doc:`Getting started <../getting_started>` pages to find out how to get going with NEST or check out our :doc:`example networks <../auto_examples/index>`.